 So I harvested some lush green leaves and headed home with them for tea.
 Here are 8 tips for getting the best from your kale, whether you’re harvesting or cooking.

 Wait for the first frost to harvest

-Now, I’m going to say something that might sounds daft: kale picked and eaten before the first frosts take a bit – well, brassicarey.
-For the best tasting kale, save your harvesting until after the first frosts.
+Now, I’m going to say something that might sound daft: kale picked and eaten before the first frosts take a bit – well, brassicarey.
+For the best-tasting kale, save your harvesting until after the first frosts.
 The cold will sweeten the leaves and they’ll taste loads better.
 Cavolo nero, in particular, really benefits from a frost.

 Don’t pick the leaves too big

 Don’t let the leaves become too big and old before harvesting, otherwise, they’ll be really tough – I reckon the perfect size for a kale leaf is about 6 inches long.
 Anything too tough, try cooking in a veggie stew type dish, like ribollita.